sh619/Songyu_Huang-Chisel/README.md

 ### Implement MU0 using Chisel:
 #### Chisel Environment set up:
-The chisel enviroment set up was finished based on the tutorial > https://blog.csdn.net/qq_34291505/article/details/86744581, this is a detailed tutorial starts from learning scala to familiarize Chisel3.
+The chisel enviroment set up was finished based on the tutorial https://blog.csdn.net/qq_34291505/article/details/86744581, this is a detailed tutorial starts from learning scala to familiarize Chisel3.
 I am using Ubuntu 18.04.
 The following reports should appear after running "sbt test"
 ```
-@requires_authorization
 [info] welcome to sbt 1.4.9 (Private Build Java 1.8.0_292)
 [info] loading settings for project chisel-template-build from plugins.sbt ...
 [info] loading project definition from /home/songyu/Documents/Chisel_project/Songyu_Huang-Chisel/Chisel_MU0/chisel-template/project